310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 It is not like you.
 You are usually much more calm, drifting through the waves… You are a surfer, after all… ♪

-If you start to panic, you will be consumed by the waves and drown~ Hehe~♪
+If you start to panic, you will be consumed by the waves and drown~ fufu~♪

 Do not make a ruckus~ Okay, Kaoru?
 Or you will scare the fish~
 {% endbubble %}